zieren/eltern-emailer/README.md

 # Eltern-Emailer

-Unofficial email interface for `*.eltern-portal.org` sites.
+Unofficial email interface for communicating with German schools using `*.eltern-portal.org` or `schulmanager-online.de`.

 Read the [full documentation](https://zieren.de/software/eltern-emailer).